 Here are a few tips for making sure your mail reaches its destination.

 Over the years I have received letters and packages from my friends and family.
-It's always a happy day when you get mail when you're so far from those you love.
+It's always a happy day when you get mail when you're so far from those you love (this is still true even in the age of social media).

 Others suggested sending mail using religious postage stamps, such as the Christmas mother and child stamps to appeal to the religious nature of the Latin Americans.
 Hopefully the letter would be seen as "protected" and make it through.